skriptum/vwl/vwl5/VL_Empirical/vortrag/_Notes.md

-*Could there be **non-linear relationships** between democracy and economic growth, e.g optimal level of democracy?*

-- a level of democracy beyond which growth is hurt?
-- for example monetary policy = undemocratic in most democracy today

 *What are the **Policy Implications** drawn from the link between democracy and growth*

 - especially if it only average effect
-- what if there is a "dip" in life quality after democratization
+- what if there is a "dip" in gdp per cap after democratization
     - think post-soviet states

+---

+## References

 ---